chipweinberger/flutter_blue_plus/README.md

 If your device is not found, see [Common Problems](#common-problems).

-Note: It is recommended to set scan filters to reduce main thread & platform channel usage.
+**Note:** It is recommended to set scan filters to reduce main thread & platform channel usage.

-Note: scan filters are additive.
-An advertisment can match *any* filter.
+**Note:** scan filters are additive - an advertisment can match *any* filter.

 ```dart
 // listen to scan results